apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 Believe it or not, problems are the same ones that databases deal with.
 Over the past 50 years or so they have developed a rich literature describing the solutions to these problems.
 I absolutely hate databases, but we need a database or similar.

 There's also another fairly obvious solution, Amazon S3.
-Databases generally are optimized for running queries on them.
-Object storage systems have no such limitations.
+Databases generally are optimized for lookup, for running queries on them.
+Object storage systems have no such requirements for complex indexing, and so can achieve much higher performance.
 We need an object storage system that has replication, sharding, and can handle high throughput.

 <br>
 <div style="text-align: center;">